Shippable-Demo/sampleNod/README.md

 # sampleNod
-This repository contains the files necessary to run a sample application in NodeJS and to run CI tests on Shippable.
+This repository contains the files necessary to run a sample application in Node.js and to run CI tests on Shippable.

-This NodeJS app is a basic two-tier web app consisting of a front-end web service and a back-end api service.
+This Node.js app is a basic two-tier web app consisting of a front-end web service and a back-end api service.